CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

 ## Scenario: GCC Backend Error Handling (Submission Error State)

 This test is about submissions within the GCC backend, which are in an error state.
-This has been observed, for example, when trying to send a submission with instructions containing characters from the Supplementary Multilingual Plane (SMP).
+This has been observed in the past, for example, when trying to send a submission with instructions containing characters from the Supplementary Multilingual Plane (SMP).
+This is fixed meanwhile, so that you can only test this using the mock facade.

-**Alternative Scenario:**
-The given manual test steps "mock" this state, as we cannot ensure that an error persists over time.
-If you want to test the real-life behavior, you may choose using the "default" rather than the "mock" type and instead of using `mock.error`, you may use the `submissionInstruction.characterType` setting.
-Set it to `unicode` and add some SMP characters to the instructions (thus, workflow notes), like for example, the dove emoji: 🕊.

-**Advantage**: The advantage of the real-world scenario is, that you may also test, that a submission in an error state may still be canceled.

 * **Connector Type**: `mock`
 * **Key Type**: _irrelevant_